X-DIABLO-X/CRUNCHY/README.md

 ## ✨ Features

-- **💵 Currency Conversion**: Convert between 162 different currencies with real-time exchange rates.
+- **💵 Currency Conversion**: Convert between 162 different currencies with 24hrs updated exchange rates.
 - **🔍 Filter by Name or Currency**: Quickly search and filter currencies by their names or codes for a faster experience.
 - **🔄 Swap Feature**: Instantly swap the base and target currencies with a single tap.
 - **⏱️ 24-Hour API Optimization**: Data is fetched from the Exchange Rate API every 24 hours, reducing server load and minimizing API calls.